mltechsachin/case_study_temp/README.md

 # Extractive Text Summarization
 ## It contains the code to do extractive text summarization using the scores obtain by pagerank on the pairwise similarities between sentences.
+(Although there are many other approaches to follow)

 ## Running the script